A "venture fund" to keep the Paul G. Allen School at the forefront!

 - to support faculty teams writing large-scale research proposals that will take CSE in new directions

-When you contribute to the Endowment for Innovation and Leadership, you honor and fuel the passion of Ed Lazowska and CSE's many other remarkable people.
+When you contribute to the Endowment for Innovation and Leadership, you honor and fuel the passion of Ed Lazowska and the Allen School's many other remarkable people.

 You can give online to this fund.